Julusian/node-xencelabs-quick-keys/packages/node/README.md

 // Available devices can be found with listXencelabsQuickKeys() const myDevice = await openXencelabsQuickKeys() // Will throw an error if no compatible devices are connected.

+myDevice.on('connected', () => {
+	// this is emitted when the wireless dongle reconnects to the surface.
+The device should be treated as fresh and reconfigured console.log('device connected')
+})
+myDevice.on('disconnected', () => {
+	// this is emitted when the wireless dongle loses connected to the surface console.log('device disconnected')
+})

 myDevice.on('down', (keyIndex) => {
 	console.log('key %d down', keyIndex)
 })